oktadev/id-assertion-authz-node-example/README.md

 ### Cleanup

-To stop the applications, stop the VSCode Dev Container or stop the container in Docker Desktop.
+Stop the running node processes in the terminal, and stop the VSCode Dev Container or stop the container in Docker Desktop.

 <br />
 <br />